blaenk/blaenk.github.io/provider/notes/cpp.markdown

 * **rvalue**, **yields** rvalue reference to type of expression
 * **lvalue**, **yields** lvalue reference to type of expression

-The suffix-return syntax is useful when the return type is deduced from information --- such as the function arguments --- and has to appear after the function argument list so that the arguments are "in scope":
+The suffix-return syntax is useful when the return type is deduced from information---such as the function arguments---and has to appear after the function argument list so that the arguments are "in scope":

 ``` cpp
 template <class T, class U>